clukewatson/academic-kickstart/content/authors/admin/_index.md

 [Click here for the most recent copy of my CV.](files/clw_cv.pdf)

-I am a doctoral candidate in the Department of Economics at Michigan State University.
+I am a Financial Economist at the Center for Financial Research at the FDIC.
-I received a BA and MA in Economics from Old Dominion University in Norfolk, Virginia.
 My primary fields of interest are Public Economics, Urban Economics, and Industrial Organization.
+I am interested in tax incidence, housing markets, and local economic performance.

+I earned my PhD in Economics from Michigan State University and my BA and MA in Economics from Old Dominion University.
 Since Fall 2018, I have Special Sworn Status for Census RDC research projects.

-I will join the Center for Financial Research at the FDIC in 2021.